Battery comparison test. Comparative test of imported and domestic batteries

 Dimensions 230×173×223 mm

 The Russian battery delivered the promised current well at -18ºС: the sixth result in our sample.
-This is what allowed him to take ninth place.
-All other results are below 2 points.
+This is what allowed us to take ninth place.
+All her other results are below 2 points.

 Declared capacity 70 Ah